 Deciding on a financial advisor is one of the most important decisions you make – pick a bad one and you could face a future of financial heartache.
 Living in a foreign country can make this decision even more daunting.
 So how do you decide which financial adviser is right for you in Hong Kong?
-Other than “Do I trust this person?” and “Can I see myself working with them for a long time?” there are deeper questions you might want to ask when considering who to work with.
+Other than “Do I trust this person?” and “Can I see myself working with them for a long time?”
+There are deeper questions you might want to ask when considering who to work with.
+SIMON PARFITT of Pyrmont Wealth Management offers some guidance on what to look for.

 #1 How are they regulated?